 The must see castle of course is Balmoral Castle on Royal Deeside which was brought by Queen Victoria 1852 after a romantic break in the area with her beloved Prince Albert.
 Successions of Royals have made the castle their summer retreat-a single decision that has done wonders for the coach party industry!
 The building you see today is not the original.
 Victoria and Albert had it pulled down and a bigger one erected in its place.
 Queens can do that …

-Five miles south of the small town of Alford, near Turriff is Craigievar Castle which inspired Walt Disney to create the castle we see in his famous films.
+Five miles south of the small town of Alford is Craigievar Castle, which inspired Walt Disney to create the castle we see in his famous films.
 The pink coloured seven storey building with its turrets, gargoyles and elaborately carved chimneys would not be out of place in Disneyworld.

 You'll also be charmed by the delightfully eccentric Delgatie Castle near Turriff, which was restored by the equally eccentric and stubborn Captain John Hay late of the Indian Army in a 40 year labour of love.
-Mary Queen of Scots slept there in 1532-Queens could do that too-and her bedchamber is on view to visitors.
+Mary Queen of Scots slept there in 1532 and her bedchamber is on view to visitors.
 You’ll find a terrific tea room and excellent home baking courtesy of Joan the Castle custodian.

 On the outskirts of Stonehaven sits the spectacular and gloomy ruins of ancient Dunnottar Castle surrounded on three sides by the sea and a cliff top fortress for two thousand years.